 If you're just starting out and plan on joining us regularly at the pub, you'll get lots of help from fellow ukers and even though you might not be able to keep up with everything right at the beginning, you'll still be able to belt out the songs, and you'll catch on quickly to the chords with practice.
 We suggest that you become familiar with chords such as C, C7, F, G, G7, D, D7, B flat, A, Am, A7, Em, E7 to maximize your experience.
 An electronic chromatic tuner is also an invaluable purchase!
 The Ottawa Folklore Centre staff (our sponsors) are very helpful in everything to do with ukes.
 You can phone them to enquire about ukulele lessons and workshops or pay them a visit at 1111 Bank St.

-These days, most people enjoy participating on our BUG Facebook site.
-We post all BUG events there, as well as other ukulele events, and members use it to communicate, post uke videos they've enjoyed and all sorts of uke-related info.
+Many people enjoy participating on our BUG Facebook site.
+We post all BUG events there, as well as other ukulele events, and members use it to communicate, post uke videos they've enjoyed, and all sorts of other uke-related info of interest to Ottawa ukers.

-Less frequently these days, we use the BUG Google Groups site: BUG Google group If you want to post messages on that site, or receive emails from that site you must register for a Google account.
+Less frequently, we use the BUG Google Groups site: BUG Google group If you want to post messages on that site, or receive emails from that site you must register for a Google account.
 But all BUG information, events, etc. is posted on this website, right here!

 If you'd like more information about BUG, contact Sue Rogers at email@example.com or phone Sue or Mark Rogers at 613-526-4313 after 6 p.m.